venugudavalli/webcrawl/mongodb-install-workaround.md

 **Time to play**

-Congratulations!
 You now have a working instance of MongoDB, and you can start learning the ins and outs of a database used by big data and enterprise companies—a good place to start is the official MongoDB manual.
 If you're looking for a forum with answers to your questions, check out this MongoDB Google Group.

 Also see
 - [Why some of the fastest growing databases are also the most experimental](https://www.techrepublic.com/article/why-some-of-the-fastest-growing-databases-are-also-the-most-experimental/) (TechRepublic)